junhanamaki/rekiq/README.md

     schedule.next_occurrence(time)

 Where argument time is an instance of Time, and returns also a Time.
-You can use [ice_cube](https://github.com/seejohnrun/ice_cube) for this, which is easy to use and its the one used to test.
-Either way since rekiq does not have any dependency to it any object with the following behavior will do:
+You can use [ice_cube] (https://github.com/seejohnrun/ice_cube) for this, which is the one used for testing.
+Either way since rekiq does not have any dependency of that kind any object with the following behavior will do:

   * schedule object must respond to method next_occurence(time)
   * schedule object must be serializable with YAML::dump, and deserializable